Find Affordable College Courses

 80% Women

 Northwestern University comes in at #2 on our list of the most popular colleges offering master's degrees in other science tech.
 Each year, around 22,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $60,276 per year, while in-state graduate students, on average, pay $56,067 per year.
-During the 2020-2021 academic year, 10 people received their master's degree in other science tech from Northwestern.
-Around 50% of these students were from an underrepresented racial-ethnic group, and 80% were women.
+The average in-state tuition for full-time undergraduates is $64,887 per year, while in-state graduate students, on average, pay $52,698 per year.
+During the most recent year for which we have data, 10 people received their master's degree in other science tech from Northwestern.
+Of these students, 80% were women and 27% were members of underrepresented racial-ethnic groups.
+Northwestern University other science tech graduates who receive their master's degree go on to jobs earning a median salary of $83,471.

 #2